 Harmonized EU-wide accessible IACS data and standardised data flows, in combination with indicators for monitoring of environmental and climate performance would benefit the involved actors and stakeholders and have huge potential to foster realisation of environmental and climate ambitions of the EU.
 Through interaction with relevant stakeholders, including NGOs, EC, farmers organisations and other, NIVA will contribute to a monitoring system, achieving pan-European data interoperability (and harmonisation) and accessibility, perfectly fit to investigate the relationships between the defined policy measures and the farming practices in order to ensure the delivery of environmental public goods.
 Realisation of such continuous monitoring requires:

-the development of simple measuring and accountability tools that can be used for environmental policy objectives concerning water, biodiversity, soil, climate and landscape for dairy and arable farming.
+- the fundamental review of agreed and effective measures for sustainability with the associated for monitoring, and the development of simple measuring and accountability tools that can be used for environmental policy objectives concerning water, biodiversity, soil, climate and landscape for dairy and arable farming.

 Box: The New CAP concepts

-|On 1 June 2018, the European Commission presented legislative proposals on the common agricultural policy (CAP) beyond 2020.
+On 1 June 2018, the European Commission presented legislative proposals on the common agricultural policy (CAP) beyond 2020.
 These proposals aim to make the CAP more responsive to current and future challenges such as climatechange or generational renewal, while continuing to support European farmers for a sustainable and competitive agricultural sector.
 To ensure stability and predictability, income support will remain an essential part of the CAP.
 Part of this, basic payments will continue to be based on the farm’s size in hectares.
 However, the future CAP wants to prioritize small and medium-sized farms and encourage young farmers to join the profession.
 Farmers play a key role in tackling climate change, protecting the environment and preserving landscapes and biodiversity.
 In its proposal, the European Commission sets high ambitions on environmental and climate change.